What follows is an investment thesis for $ABNB, backed by three different arguments which we think will come true in the next 2 decades:

 It is possible using a DAO, but it will be very difficult.

-Especially when the employer can just hire someone else anywhere on Earth, and there will always be someone.
+Especially when the employer can just hire someone else anywhere on Earth, and there will always be someone to hire.

-On top of being able to hire top talent and the death of worker unions, remote work enables cheaper employment (as you can hire a software engineer without having them to be in an expensive place like San Francisco).
+On top of enabling the ability to hire top talent and marking the death of worker unions, remote work enables cheaper employment (as you can hire a software engineer without having them to be in an expensive place like San Francisco).

 Finally, employers don’t have to pay for office buildings, car leasing and maintenance employees anymore as everyone works in remote.